Tuesday, 22 May 2012

 In 2005, when we were packing to move into our new apartment, my mother decided that she had no practical use for the tea set and wanted to throw it away, but I rescued it from its impending fate.
 Some girls take over their mother’s wedding dress.
 I’ll have my mother’s wedding tea set.
 It's a romantic notion.

-A few days before the move, my aunt swung by in her car and asked if there were any small things of value we might want to hand-carry to the new apartment.
+A few days before the move, my aunt swung by in her car and asked if there were any small items of value we might want to hand-carry to the new apartment.
 She probably meant cash or jewelry but the first thing that went into the car was my precious tea set.
 Silly?
 That’s me, ever the sentimental fool.

 Why did my mother decide to part with her wedding gift?
 Frills and laces mean nothing to Mum, who has always been a frugal, hardworking and down-to-earth individual.
 She was only 10 when her father was taken away during the Japanese Occupation.
 He never came home.
 My grandmother gave up a life of luxury - servants, chauffer, gramophone and a house with a courtyard - started working to make ends meet while Mum learnt to clean, wash and cook.
 I suppose if you had to live a hand to mouth existence, you wouldn't have bothered whether your plate was fine bone china, would you?

 Even till today my mother would opt for practicality over pretty, preferring stainless steel cooking pots over Corningware; enamel-coated tin plates instead porcelain.
 A guest who once stopped by at our place for lunch commented that our family ate out of 狗盘子 (dog dishes).
 Mum felt the least insulted by the remark.
 Her motto is: “不管是瓷盘还是钢盘,可以耐久久的就是好盘啦!” (“Whatever serves its purpose!")
-We’re still using the same stainless steel dishes today and everything tastes great because, even at age 79, Mum is a fabulous cook.

 Mum doesn’t remember her own birthday.
 During the war years not many people had time for birthday celebrations.
 Her IC indicates only her year of birth: 1932 but in reality Mum faked her age to get a job.
 She was only 15 (even though the legal age for employment then was 16) when she started working in a factory.
 For all her years of sacrifices, my grandmother must have felt that her only daughter deserved something beautiful on her wedding day.
 I can only imagine the love and sentiments behind my late grandmother’s choice of gift.
 Unfortunately, my mother wasn’t too wild about imported crockery from Japan.